Forgiveness After a Bipolar Diagnosis: My Healing Story

 • The jobs I couldn’t keep

-And that’s when I realized something painful but true: I was holding a lot of unforgiveness towards myself.
+And that’s when I realized something painful but true: I was holding a lot of unforgiveness toward myself.

 Why Forgiving Myself Was So Hard

 Forgiveness is easy to say, but so hard to live.
-Especially when your brain is the thing you’re angry at.
+Especially when your own mind feels like the thing you’re angry at.

 I blamed myself for: